LIMEADE: From AI Explanations to Advice Taking: Related Work

-One approach to semi-supervised learning involves training a machine learner on labeled examples, as well as labeled \textit{features}~\cite{wu_04, Schapire2005BoostingWP, druck_08, raghavan_07, godbole_04, liu_04}.
+While canonical methods of feedback involve providing additional labeled instances \cite{wallace_2019_trick}, one approach to semi-supervised learning involves training a machine learner on labeled instances as well as labeled \textit{features}~\cite{wu_04, Schapire2005BoostingWP, druck_08, raghavan_07, godbole_04, liu_04}.
 In the text classification setting, this often takes the form of labeling $n$-gram features.
-These features are then used to construct pseudo-examples (\eg, documents containing just the labeled $n$-gram itself, labeled according to the feature's assigned label) or to power methods such as the generalized expectation criteria~\cite{wu_04}. \sys\ extends this semi-supervised approach by translating feature labels in an explanatory model into pseudo-examples for retraining a much more complex opaque model, which is represented using different features.
+These features are then used to construct pseudo-instances (\eg, documents containing just the labeled $n$-gram itself, labeled according to the feature's assigned label) or to power methods such as the generalized expectation criteria~\cite{wu_04}. \sys\ extends this semi-supervised approach by translating feature labels in an explanatory model into pseudo-instances for retraining a much more complex opaque model, which is represented using different features.